 - The type of bedding you use

-- How often you clean your guinea pig cage
+- How often do you clean your guinea pig cage

 Concerned About Guinea Pig Smell?

 Odds are, if you are asking this question, you are contemplating buying a guinea pig.
-However, you might be slightly worried about the smell and how this is gonna effect your everyday life, Correct?
-If that’s the case, there are a few solutions you can look at to sort out the smell from you guinea pig.
+However, you might be slightly worried about the smell and how this is gonna affect your everyday life, Correct?
+If that’s the case, there are a few solutions you can look at to sort out the smell from your guinea pig.